farizrahman4u/neuralkey/README.md

 # The Code

 The code is heavily documented.
-It consists of 3 files, `machine.py`, which defines a tree parity machine, `update_rules.py`, which contains functions for all the three update rules and `run.py` which simple creates 2 machines with default parameters and try to sync them.
+It consists of 4 files, `machine.py`, which defines a tree parity machine, `update_rules.py`, which contains functions for all the three update rules, `run.py` which simple creates 2 machines with default parameters and try to sync them and `eve.py` which is similar to `run.py`, except that nosy Eve will be trying to sync her machine with Alice's and Bob's.
+Will she get what she wants?

 **Installation**